seanmorris/libtuple-schema/README.md

 #### Schema.null(options)

+* options.optional - Is this value optional?
+* options.default - If the value is optional & the value is `undefined`, use this value.
-* options.map - Callback to transform the value after its been validated.
+* options.map - Callback to transform the value after it has been validated.

 #### Schema.undefined(options)

+* options.optional - Is this value optional?
+* options.default - If the value is optional & the value is `undefined`, use this value.
+* options.nullable - Is this value nullable?
-* options.map - Callback to transform the value after its been validated.
+* options.map - Callback to transform the value after it has been validated.

 ### Schema Mappers for Convenience